UAE Cost of Living 2026: Monthly Budget Breakdown

 private health insurance budgeting

-Because private health insurance is mandatory for residents, you’ll need to budget for at least basic coverage—individual plans typically range from AED 1,500–3,000 annually, while extended family policies can run about AED 5,000–8,000 per year—plus out‑of‑pocket visit costs that range from AED 110–300 ($30–$80) for GP appointments and AED 300–700 ($80–$190) for specialist consultations.
+Private health insurance is mandatory for all UAE residents, so you’ll need to budget for at least basic coverage.
+Individual plans typically range from AED 1,500 to 3,000 annually, while extended family policies can run AED 5,000 to 8,000 per year.
+On top of premiums, out-of-pocket visit costs range from AED 110 to 300 ($30 to $80) for GP appointments and AED 300 to 700 ($80 to $190) for specialist consultations.

-1. Annual premium versus anticipated consultation costs.
+1. Annual premium versus your expected consultation costs.

-2. Network breadth and JCI‑accredited facility access.
+2. Network breadth and access to JCI-accredited facilities.

 3. Family coverage limits, deductibles, and emergency evacuation provisions.